Issue 2, 2026

 Abstract

-We investigate the thermodynamic properties of a single inertial probe driven into a nonequilibrium steady-state by random collisions with self-propelled active walkers.
+We investigate the thermodynamic properties of a single inertial probe driven into a nonequilibrium steady state by random collisions with self-propelled active walkers.
 The probe and walkers are confined within a gravitational harmonic potential.
-We evaluate the robustness of the effective temperature concept in this active system by comparing values of distinct, independently motivated definitions: a generalized fluctuation-dissipation relation, a kinetic temperature, and a work fluctuation relation.
-Our experiments reveal that, under specific conditions, these independent measurements yield a remarkably consistent effective temperature over a wide range of system configurations.
+We evaluate the robustness of the effective temperature concept in this active system by comparing values of distinct, independently motivated definitions: a generalized fluctuation–dissipation relation, a kinetic temperature, and via a work fluctuation relation.
+Our experiments reveal that, under specific conditions, these independent measurements coincide over a wide range of system configurations, yielding a remarkably consistent effective temperature.
 Furthermore, we also identify regimes where this consistency breaks down, which delineates the fundamental limits of extending equilibrium-like thermodynamic concepts to athermal, actively driven systems.

 Supplementary files